robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 ### Spatial scale

-To assess the influence of spatial scale, we aggregated our land cover raster at varying scales relevant to caribou ecology.
+To assess the influence of spatial scale, we aggregated the land cover raster at varying scales relevant to caribou ecology.
 We aggregated the original 30 m land cover raster using the R package `grainchanger` (Graham 2019) across a series of scales (100 - 1000 m by 100 m steps)